 High in the hills looking out over the valley, H.J.
-Whitley is the happiest ma on earth on his honeymoon.
+Whitley is the happiest man on earth on his honeymoon.
 What a majestic and romantic sunset this is!
 A Chinese man passes by carrying wood and Whitley greets him and asks what he is doing.
 “I holly-wood” – meaning “hauling wood” -.
-A property developer, Whitley has already decided to buy this land and here is the perfect name for this
+A property developer, Whitley has already decided to buy this land and here is the perfect name for this place: HOLLYWOOD!

 1902, Hollywood, California

 The Grand opening of the Hollywood Hotel by H.J.
 Whitley, president of the Los Pacific Boulevard and Development Company, the town is buzzing with positive vibes.

 1910, Hollywood, Los Angeles, California

 A historic step for Hollywood as it becomes part of Los Angeles this year, gaining access to the latter’s water supply and sewer system.
 Prospect Avenue becomes Hollywood Boulevard.
 Good news, there will be no more restrictions in Hollywood for movie-theatres!
 A time to celebrate and enjoy!

 Two years already that so many motion-picture companies have mushroomed around here.
 Tired of being sued in the East because of motion picture patents related problems with the Thomas Edison’s Motion Picture Patents Company in New Jersey, filmmakers have come in force to the Lost Angeles area where laws are different.
 Step by step H.J.
 Whitley’s Hollywood Hotel is becoming a magnet for celebrities.
 Last year, the first made in Hollywood movie, by the first studio to settle down around here, the Nestor Motion Picture Company, was shot at Whitley’s home!
 Hollywood is now the heart of USA’s film industry!

 1918, Hollywood, Los Angeles, California